16 Unmissable Things to do in La Fortuna, Costa Rica

 The best way to travel around Costa Rica, in general, is by renting a car and driving yourself.
 You can rent a car at San Jose or Liberia International Airports and the process is extremely straightforward.
 You’ll want to make sure to book your rental car well in advance especially during high seasons (November-February).

 You can also get to La Fortuna by private shuttle.
 Tourist shuttles exist all over Costa Rica and provide quick and direct transfers between all the major popular destinations.
-From the airport, you’ll be able to organise a direct transfer to La Fortuna.
+From the airport, you’ll be able to organize a direct transfer to La Fortuna.
 Costa Rica Shuttle and Costa Rica Transfers are just a few companies to check out before booking.

 The other way to get to La Fortuna is by public bus.
 Buses travel to La Fortuna from all major Costa Rican towns and cities.
 There is one direct bus per day from San Jose or Alajuela which departs Alajuela at 9.30 am.
 Otherwise, take any bus to Cuidad Quesada and change there for another bus to La Fortuna.